dougsweetser/Q/docs/Stuff/pdfs/pdfs.md

 Howell and Lafon's paper (1975, 13 pages) on the efficiency of quaternion multiplication.
 1. [Silberstein's paper, "Quaternionic Form of Relativity"](Silberstein-Relativity.pdf), (1912, 20 pages) on using biquaternions for quaternion special relativity.
-Biquaternions are NOT an algebraic field, and are not used in any operations on this web site.
+Biquaternions are NOT a division algebra, and are not used in any operations on this web site.

 ## Gimble lock